 It was in 2009, during a trip to the state of Oaxaca, Mexico, when he had his first encounter with the black pottery handicrafts, without knowing that it would turn into the motivation that led him to work hand in hand with local workshops and artisans.

-His name is David Pompa, a designer whose proposals break the border between the traditional and contemporary processes.
+His name is David Pompa, a designer whose proposals break the border between traditional and contemporary processes.

-While this creator was born in Austria, his Mexican background generated him a strong connection with the Latin American culture.
+While this creator was born in Austria, his Mexican background generated a strong connection with the Latin American culture.
 Perhaps, this reveals why his creations blend various crafts techniques with the pure lines that define European design.

-Along with his interdisciplinary studio based in Klagenfurt, Austria, the author gives life to plenty of accessories such as chairs, lamps (pendant, wall, floor and table) and vases, among others, endowed with attributes like LED light bulbs that provide environmentally friendly items.
+Along with his interdisciplinary studio based in Klagenfurt, Austria, the author gives life to plenty of accessories such as chairs, lamps (pendant, wall, floor, and table), and vases, among others, endowed with attributes like LED light bulbs that provide environmentally friendly items.